-Jonathan was older than many of the kids in residential treatment when he came to us.
-He had already been through many failed placements.
-He, like many of the kids we serve, had a tough time deciding which way to go or who to trust.
-One thing he did know, he wanted to be there for his many siblings.
+Jonathan was older than many of the kids in residential treatment when he came to ECH and had already been through many failed placements.
+He, like many of the kids we serve, had a tough time deciding which way to go or whom to trust.
+One thing he did know was that he wanted to be there for his many siblings.
 But, despite that major motivator, his behavior still vacillated.
-After a while and with the persistence of the staff, Jonathan finally began to open up.
-He addressed his past, took charge of his present and planned for his future.
-He realized that the best way to help his family was to take care of himself first, be successful and grow into a role model for his siblings to look up to.
+After a while and with the persistence of the ECH staff, Jonathan finally began to open up.
+He addressed his past, took charge of his present, and planned for his future.
+He realized that the best way to help his family was to take care of himself first, be successful, and grow into a role model for his siblings to look up to.

 Jonathan continues to thrive.
 He is moving into ECH’s transitional living program, doing very well in school, has a job, and is looking at colleges.